arduino-libraries/Servo/docs/api.md

 #### Returns

-The angle of the servo, from 0 to 180 degrees.
+The setpoint of the servo, as an angle from 0 to 180 degrees.

 #### See also